-Singapore, is a member of the UPOV Convention , hence if you have a corresponding application filed earlier in a UPOV Convention member country , you may claim priority from this first-filed application, provided your Singapore application is filed within 12 months from the date of the first filing.
+Singapore, is a member of the UPOV Convention , so if you have a corresponding application filed earlier in a UPOV Convention member country , you may claim priority from this first-filed application within 12 months from the date of the first filing.
 Similarly, if your application is first filed in Singapore, it can be used to claim priority in a corresponding application filed in a UPOV Convention member country, provided that the corresponding application is filed within 12 months from the date of the first-filed Singapore application.

 To file your application, you must complete the application form and the technical questionnaire and submit your application and payment to: